fkretlow/libdsa/README.md

 int *ip = vector_get(V, 0); /* ip points into the vector */
 ```

 Operations that remove objects from a container take an optional memory address as argument.
-If that is given, the removed
+If
-object is moved there instead of being destroyed.
+that is given, the object is moved there instead of being destroyed.
 ```C
 vector_pop_back(V, &i); /* the last element in v is moved to the address of i */
 ```